project-gemmi/gemmi/docs/cell.rst

   >>> gv.get_cell()
   <gemmi.UnitCell(63.78, 63.86, 76.8543, 114.548, 114.516, 90)>

-Here, the Niggli conditions were initially found not fulfilled, because one expression that should be non-negative was about -5e-13.
+Here, the Niggli conditions were initially found not fulfilled because one expression that should be non-negative was about -5e-13.
-A few extra iterations sorted it out (without any real changes), but it's not always the case -- that's why we have `iteration_limit` to prevent infinite loop.
+A few extra iterations sorted it out (without any real changes), but it's not always the case -- that's why we have `iteration_limit` to prevent an infinite loop.

 The original Křivý-Gruber algorithm doesn't calculate the change-of-basis transformation that leads to the reduced cell.
 In gemmi, this transformation can be obtained as proposed in the 2004 paper of Grosse-Kunstleve *et al*: the change-of-basis matrix is updated in each step together with the Gruber vector.
-Updating this matrix makes the reduction twice slower (but it's still in tens of ns, so it's fast enough for any purpose).
+Updating this matrix makes the reduction twice as slow (but it's still in tens of ns, so it's fast enough for any purpose).
 To track the change of basis, pass the following option: